BahaaAbbas/CHATTY/README.md

 ### Easy-to-Use Interface:
 - A simple, intuitive UI built with ReactJS and Styled Components for easy navigation and a seamless chat experience.

+ ### Message Search:
+- **Message Search**: The search functionality allows users to quickly find and navigate through past messages with real-time highlighting and a clear/reset option.

 ## Technology Stack